ray-project/ray/doc/source/placement-group.rst

 **STRICT_SPREAD**

 Each bundle must be scheduled in a separate node.
-Infeasible placement groups will wait for the Ray Autoscaler to add the requested resources to the cluster.

 **SPREAD**

 Each bundle will be spread onto separate nodes on a best effort basis.
 If strict spreading is not feasible, bundles can be placed overlapping nodes.

 Quick Start
 -----------